Master Builder of the Year | National 2016, 2019. 2023 (Safety) | Victoria 2016, 2017, 2019 | ACT 2025

 Profile

-In 1980 Kane was awarded the $5m contract to complete the West Gippsland Arts Centre in Warragul (Job 87).
-The centre contained a 490 seat proscenium arch theatre and a 220 seat performing arts space.
-The project heralded Kane as a serious player in the Victorian construction market.
-It was completed in 1982 and remains a centrepiece for the local community today.
+In 1980 Kane was awarded the $5m contract to deliver the West Gippsland Arts Centre in Warragul (Job 87).
+Featuring a 490-seat proscenium arch theatre and a 220-seat performing arts space, the project marked a defining moment for the business.
+Completed in 1982, it established Kane as a serious and capable presence in the Victorian construction market and remains a cultural centrepiece for the Warragul community today.

 The business experienced consistent growth during the 1980's by consolidating its position in established fields and branching into new sectors of the industry.
-High profile projects included the refurbishment of the Dome at the Royal Exhibition Building (Job 287), restoration of the spires at Newman College (Job 165) at the University of Melbourne (designed by Walter Burley Griffin) and major works at Raheen (Jobs 171, 224 & 274) - former residence of the Catholic Archbishop of Melbourne.
+This period was defined by a series of high-profile and technically demanding projects, including the refurbishment of the Dome at the Royal Exhibition Building (Job 287), restoration of the spires at Newman College (Job 165) at the University of Melbourne (designed by Walter Burley Griffin) and major works at Raheen (Jobs 171, 224 & 274) - former residence of the Catholic Archbishop of Melbourne.

 Profile